BA Graphic Design & Visual Communication

 The score must be earned within the last two years.

-If you have not completed high school in a majority-English speaking country (ie. USA, UK, Canada, Australia, Ireland, New Zealand), an approved language exam is required in order to qualify for admission.
+If you have not completed high school in a predominantly English-speaking country (USA, UK, Canada, Australia, Ireland, New Zealand) or a bachelor's degree fully in English, an approved language exam is required in order to qualify for admission.

 You are welcome to attend the internal Berlin International language proficiency exam.
-It will be hosted via the software MS Teams and participation can only be offered after an application to one of our programs.
+It will be hosted online, participation is free of charge and can be offered once an application to one of our programs has been made and admission requirements have been met.

 Preparatory School:

-If you do not yet have CEFR level B2 English, and are eligible to study on a BA program at BI, you can sign up for our English Preparatory School.
+If you do not yet have CEFR level B2 English and are eligible to study in a BA program at BI, you can sign up for our English Preparatory School.